mehdiDagdoug/mehdiDagdoug.github.io/_pages/cv.md

 ### Administrative responsibilities

-- Elected member of the board of the Carnot Pasteur doctoral school, representing doctoral students in mathematics.
+- Elected board member of the Carnot Pasteur doctoral school, representing doctoral students in mathematics.
-- Elected member of the board of the BFC-Maths Federation, representing doctoral students from the Besançon Mathematics Laboratory.
+- Elected board member of the BFC-Maths Federation, representing doctoral students from the Besançon Mathematics Laboratory.

 ### Scientific organization